IAEA inspectors Teheran 248.88.

 Rejection of the UN deal would force the United States and its allies to either return to talks or step up demands for greater economic sanctions.

-The Fordo uranium enrichment site, about 30 kilometers north of Qom, is protected by military installations including missile silos and anti-aircraft batteries, Iranian officials said last month.
+The Fordo uranium enrichment site, about 30 kilometers north of Qom, is heavily guarded by military installations including missile silos and anti-aircraft batteries, Iranian officials said last month.

-Iran says the facility won't be operational for another 18 months.
+Iran said the facility won't be operational for another 18 months.

 The small-scale site is meant to house no more than 3,000 centrifuges - much less than the estimated 8,000 machines at Natanz, Iran's known industrial-scale enrichment facility.
 Still, the enriching machines in Qom facility will produce nuclear fuel, which could possibly be further enriched into material for atomic warheads.

-Iran says it has built the facility inside a mountain next to a military site to protect its nuclear activities in case of an attack by the US or Israel.
+Iran said it has built the facility inside a mountain next to a military site to protect its nuclear activities in case of an attack by the US or Israel.

-A recent satellite image provided by DigitalGlobe and GeoEye shows a well-fortified facility built into a mountain about 20 miles northeast of Qom, with ventilation shafts and a nearby surface-to-air missile site, according to defense consultancy IHS Jane's, which did the analysis of the imagery.
+A recent satellite image provided by DigitalGlobe and GeoEye shows a well-fortified facility built into a mountain about 30 kilometers northeast of Qom, with ventilation shafts and a nearby surface-to-air missile site, according to defense consultancy IHS Jane's, which did the analysis of the imagery.
 The image was taken in September.

 GlobalSecurity.org analyzed images from 2005 and January 2009 when the site was in an earlier phase of construction and believes the facility is not underground but was instead cut into a mountain.
 It is constructed of heavily reinforced concrete and is about the size of a football field - large enough to house 3,000 centrifuges used to refine uranium.

 Iranian officials said the site was selected after a careful study by experts.
-They say it was formerly an ammunition depot.
+They said it was formerly an ammunition depot.